Santroller/Santroller/console_guides/authentication.md

 PS4: DualShock 4 and most other controllers should work.
 Dongles such as the [MAGPS4](https://www.mayflash.com/product/MAGPS4.html) should also work for this.

 Native PS5: A [Besavior P5General](https://p5general.com) is required for use on PS5 for all games.
+The Magicboots-S5 will NOT work for this.